UserserviceApplication/UserAuthService/README.md

 1. Admin user creates an user with specific role
 2. The user gets mail on his username/email.
 3. By clicking on the verification link user account gets activated
+4. The user can login and do further operations.